El-Chico-zednar/MapasCR/README.md

 1. Export your code from Figma Make
 2. Decompress the downloaded files
-3. Copy all the files and folders into the `src` directory of this project
+3. Copy the `src` folder into the root of this project, replacing the existing `src` folder.

 **Important**: Make sure to replace or merge with the existing files in the `src` folder.
 The current `src` folder contains a demo application that you should replace with your Figma Make code.